Zitácuaro: Geography

 Zitácuaro stands at 19°26′N 100°22′W, in the northeast corner of Michoacán, some 150 km east of state capital Morelia, at an elevation of 1,942 metres above sea level.
 The municipality covers a total of 498 km2 and is drained by the Río Zitácuaro, the Río San Andrés, and the Río San Juan Viejo.
-The surrounding terrain is mostly the pine-covered mountains of the Sierra Madre Occidental; to the north of Zitácuaro are the famed Mexican wintering grounds of the monarch butterfly.
+The surrounding terrain are avocado orchards and the pine-covered mountains of the Sierra Madre Occidental; to the north of Zitácuaro are the famed Mexican wintering grounds of the monarch butterfly.

 In 1995 the municipality reported a total population of 145,500 inhabitants, accounting for 3.1% of the state's total population.
 Of these, some 3,740 people spoke an indigenous language (primarily Otomi, Mazahua, and Nahuatl).

 Zitácuaro is an important intermediate point on Federal Highway 15, which runs from Mexico City to Morelia (following the route of the colonial royal road).
 Another road branches off in the city en route for Huetamo, Ciudad Altamirano, and the Pacific Ocean coast.
 A railways leads northwards to Maravatío (nowadays used only for freight).

 Other towns and villages in the municipality are: Aputzio de Juárez, Crescencio Morales, Curungueo, San Felipe de los Alzati, and Zirahuato.